Mendham Garden Center

 Summer

-Summer in the Garden: 9 Favorites to Plant in July/August
+Summer Harvest: 9 Favorites to Plant in July/August

 July and August are better known for harvesting than planting.
 Carrots, celery, garlic, onions, potatoes, beans, corn, cucumbers, and eggplant are just a few of the many warm and cool weather crops that can be harvested around this time.
 But summer can be for planting, too!
-No matter whether you grow vegetables or flowers in your garden, July and August offer plenty of opportunity.
+No matter whether you grow vegetables or flowers in your garden, July and August offer plenty of opportunity for the summer harvest.
 Heat-loving vegetables tend to be robust, hardy, and easy to care for.
 Throughout the hotter part of the year, there are fewer plants that need to be started under grow lights to flourish.
 In fact, there’s something for just about every taste when it comes to sowing seeds outside in summer.
-Let’s take a closer look
+Let’s

 Read More »